 Here we are looking for both a deep low-end rumble and copious amounts of violent sub-bass.
 However, at the same time, we want our earbuds to remain composed and clear plus tight and controlled.
 In the audiophile world, bass heavy products are often (wrongly) shunned by fans of balanced and flat sounding gear but we think a good set of bass earbuds should be in everyone's arsenal.
 Fellow bassheads know what's up but if you are new to the hobby should know that you can have a lot of bass without everything going to mush.

-Don't make the mistake of lumping any of the earphones listed below in with the likes of Beats and Skullcandy.
+Don't make the mistake of lumping any of the earphones listed below in with the likes of these rotten offerings from Beats and Skullcandy.
 These are all streaks ahead and are guaranteed to bring a huge stupid grin upon your face.
 Let us begin.